Year Founded: 1964. Learn more about Country Day's history.

 Number of faculty & staff members: 43

 Percentage of staff with Master's degrees or early childhood related degrees: 85%

 Highlights of the grounds: The CDS grounds include a butterfly garden, nature trail, 9 playgrounds, a heated swimming pool, and much more!

 Accreditation: CDS has been a NAEYC accredited school since 1988.

 Classroom enrichment classes include: All ages participate in Music and Library, and 3s-K additionally participate in Spanish, Art, and Science classes once per week.

-Ways to extend the school day include: ACE enrichments, Lunch Bunch, and Extended Day programs with permanent spaces and a drop in option.
+Ways to extend the school day include: ACE enrichments, Lunch with Pals, and Stay & Play programs with permanent spaces and a drop in option.

 Parent Involvement: Connecting with parents and communicating how the children are learning through play is a huge part of our program at all ages.
 Teachers use a photo-sharing website and send weekly email newsletters, & the school shares current news and events through the website and social media.
 Parents can connect through PRO events and committees, and join us to read stories, celebrate birthdays, and share cultural experiences with the class.